 - a.
-For this purpose, California is using the U.S. Department of Housing and Urban Development's (HUD) current definition of homeless and individuals who are at-risk of homelessness as codified at 24 CFR 91.5, with three modifications: (1) if exiting an institution, individuals are considered homeless if they were homeless immediately prior to entering that institutional stay, regardless of the length of the institutionalization, (2) the timeframe for an individual or family who will imminently lose housing is extended from fourteen (14) days for individuals considered homeless and 21 days for individuals considered at-risk of homelessness under the HUD definition to thirty (30) days, and (3) the state will omit 24 CFR 91.5 (1)(i) from the HUD at-risk of homelessness definition for this eligibility assessment.
+For this purpose, California is using the U.S. Department of Housing and Urban Development's (HUD) current definition of homeless and individuals who are at-risk of homelessness as codified at 24 CFR 91.5, with two modifications: (1) if exiting an institution, individuals are considered homeless if they were homeless immediately prior to entering that institutional stay, regardless of the length of the institutionalization, and (2) the timeframe for an individual or family who will imminently lose housing is extended from fourteen (14) days for individuals considered homeless and 21 days for individuals considered at-risk of homelessness under the HUD definition to thirty (30) days.
 Additional detail on eligibility for these services are outlined in Attachment U. - b.
 An electing Medi-Cal managed care plan will identify enrollees who may benefit from the Community Supports authorized under the demonstration, who meet these eligibility criteria, and for whom the Community Supports services will be medically appropriate as determined by a provider (at the plan or network level) and allow an individual to avoid institutionalization. - c.
 Medi-Cal managed care plans must accept requests and referrals for the Community Supports from enrollees and on behalf of enrollees from providers and organizations that serve them, including community-based organizations. - d.
 Community Supports shall supplement and not supplant services received by the Medi-Cal enrollee through other state, local, or federally-funded programs, in accordance with the CalAIM STCs and federal and DHCS guidance. - 8.6.
 Allowable HRSN Services and Definitions.
-The state may cover the following HRSN services: - a.
-Housing Interventions, including: - i.
-Episodic interventions with clinical services, with room and board limited to: - Short-term recuperative care (also referred to as medical respite) where integrated, clinically oriented recuperative or rehabilitative services and supports (e.g., physical, psychosocial, behavioral) are provided for individuals who require ongoing monitoring and continuous access to medical care. - ii.
-Short-term post-transition housing (also referred to as post-hospitalization housing), where integrated, clinically oriented rehabilitative services and supports (e.g., physical, psychosocial, behavioral) are provided, but ongoing monitoring of the individual's condition by clinicians is not required. - 8.7.
-Housing Intervention Duration and Frequency.
+Recuperative care and short-term post-hospitalization housing settings provide a safe and stable place for eligible individuals transitioning out of institutions, and who are at risk of incurring other Medicaid state plan services, such as inpatient hospitalizations or emergency department visits (as determined by a provider at the plan or network level), to receive treatment on a short-term basis.
+Eligible settings for recuperative care and short-term post hospitalization housing must have clinicians who can provide appropriate medical and/or behavioral health care.
+Short-term post-hospitalization housing settings must also offer transitional supports to help enrollees secure stable housing and avoid future readmissions.
+Recuperative care may be offered for up to ninety (90) days in duration, and short-term post-hospitalization housing may be offered once during the demonstration period for no more than six (6) months in duration.
+Electing Medi-Cal managed care plans will implement recuperative care and short-term post-hospitalization housing in accordance with the detailed service definitions, standards and requirements in Attachment U.